Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: Methodology

 Then we apply an attention mechanism on merged token features. $\displaystyle \mS_{m}$ are used as queries $\displaystyle \mQ$ and key $\displaystyle \mK$, value $\displaystyle \mV$ corresponding to the original token features $\displaystyle \mS_{a}$.
 We take the resulting output of the attention module as a higher semantic level features, i.e., functional group sequence $\displaystyle \mS_{f} = \left \{ \displaystyle \vs_{f}^{j} \right \} _{j=1}^{N_{sf}}$, where $\displaystyle \vs_{f}^{j} \in \mathbb{R} ^{D_{s}}$.
 Perform the same operation of the above two steps on word tokens to get phrase sequence $\displaystyle \mT_{f} = \left \{ \displaystyle \vt_{f}^{i} \right \} _{i=1}^{N_{tf}}$, where $\displaystyle \vt_{f}^{i} \in \mathbb{R} ^{D_{t}}$, $N_{tf}$ represents the number of clusters formed by word tokens.
 We repeat this process at the fragment level to obtain the molecule-level features.

-\textbf{Alignment Step} After the assignment and merge steps, tokens are polymerized into semantic units. we perform the weighted alignment module \citet{wang2022disentangled} on each level in set-wise between the SMILES and text to get the weighted average maximum alignment score.
-Starting with the atom level, we can obtain the text-to-SMILES similarity score:
+\textbf{Alignment Step:} After the assignment and merge steps, tokens are polymerized into semantic units. we perform the weighted alignment module \citep{wang2022disentangled} on each level in set-wise between the SMILES and text to get the weighted average maximum alignment score.
+Starting with the atom level, we can obtain the text-to-SMILES similarity score: where $\displaystyle \vw_{t}=\mathrm{Softmax}(\mathrm{MLP}_{\omega_{t}}(\displaystyle \mT_{a}))$ represent the learnable weights for each textual token.
+The normalized alignment score $a_{ij}$ captures the similarity between the $i$-th description token feature and $j$-th SMILES token feature.
+Then the hierarchical adaptive alignment loss at the atom level can be calculated as: where $B$ is the batch size and $\tau$ is the temperature hyperparameter.
+The same alignment operation is performed on the fragment level and molecule level to get $\mathcal{L}_{haa}^{f}$ and $\mathcal{L}_{haa}^{m}$.